By Anne SullivanÂ

 Developing your “concert face” is an important part of learning to perform.
 But what is an appropriate expression for when you’re playing?
 Do you smile or frown?
-Ignore the...
+Ignore the audience or acknowledge the...

 By Anne Sullivan